Quinten-Steeland-KuLeuven/l-systems/README.md

     -np or  --no_progress_bar               Use this flag if you want no progressbar (e.g. for speed).
     -ca or  --close_after_drawing           Exit immediately after drawing.
-    -rc or  --random_config                 Generate a random l-System
+    -rc or  --random_config                 Generate a random l-System -uw or  --use_website                   Updates the website to the latest l-system
 ```